Digital citizenship is the ability to participate safely, intelligently, productively and responsibly in the digital world.

 Google — Be Internet Awesome

 Google provides digital citizenship and online safety resources at their Be Internet Awesome site.
-The site features curriculum (PDF), with lessons on being smart, alert, strong, kind, and brave on the Internet.
+The site features curriculum with lessons on being smart, alert, strong, kind, and brave on the Internet.
 It also includes a video game called Interland which poses relevant challenges such as crafting a strong password to outwit hackers.

 ISTE